The number one thing I hear from parents trying to plan and do all the summertime fun:

 Tips for Budgeting Summertime Fun

 Plan for the Big Things

-Yesterday I shared a Summer Plan template to help you get the big things on the calendar.
+Last week I shared a Summer Plan template to help you get the big things on the calendar.
 Much like you save for a summer vacation or trip, you may need to save for a few big fun days.
-Prep them, plan them, and budget for those.
+Prep them, plan them, and budget for them.